microsoft/AMBROSIA/CONTRIBUTING/AMBROSIA_client_network_protocol.md

 Client Protocol for AMBROSIA network participants
 =================================================

-This document covers how an application should communicate with the AMBROSIA reliability coordinator assigned to it.
-The coordinator is located within the same physical machine/container and assumed to survive or fail with the application process.
-The coordinator communicates via TCP/IP over a local socket with the application through a language-specific binding.
+Each application has an AMBROSIA reliability coordinator assigned to it.
+The coordinator is located within the same physical machine/container, and must survive or fail with the application process.
 This process separation is designed to minimize assumptions about the application and maximize language-agnosticity.
+The coordinator (also known as an Immortal Coordinator) communicates via TCP/IP over 2 local sockets with the application through a language-specific binding.
+This document covers how a language binding should communicate with it's Immortal Coordinator, providing a high-level spec for a language binding author.

 Overview and Terminology
 ------------------------